 What is the Copyright Claims Board (CCB)?

-The Copyright Claims Board (CCB) is a tribunal established in 2022 by the Copyright Office at the direction of Congress.
+The Copyright Claims Board (CCB) tribunal established in 2022 by the Copyright Office at the direction of Congress.
 It consists of three Officers appointed by the Librarian of Congress on the recommendation of the Register of Copyrights.
 The three-member tribunal provides an alternative to the federal court to resolve copyright disputes.
 The CCB hears “small claims” copyright disputes involving not more than $30,000 in damages.

 The CCB is located in the U,S, Copyright Office, at 101 Independence Avenue SE, Washington, DC 20540 which is part of the Library of Congress.
 However, proceedings are handled completely electronically and remotely, so there is no need to be present in person in Washington, DC, to participate.
 There have been several Notices of Proposed Rule Making (NPRMs), The CCB is active and accepting claim filings, visit eCCB to file your claim or counterclaim.